Rustam-Z/big-data/Big Data/big_data.md

 - HIVE is not RDBMS

 **Working with Hive**
-- Table meta data is seperate from table
+- Table meta data is separate from table
 - We do NOT load the data where the HIVE tables are
 - Hive table information (meta data is saved in meta store)
-- So, we keep the table structure and the data seperate
+- So, we keep the table structure and the data separate

 *We are creating the table to view the already existing data from HDFS.
 Data should be structured.
 Difference between Pig and Hive is that in Hive you can query only structured data.
 You need to clean unstructured data before processing it in Hive.
 However, Pig can process both kind of data.*